-Project Description: The Florida Department of Highway Safety and Motor Vehicles will continue to
+Project Description: The Florida Department of Highway Safety and Motor Vehicles will continue to decisions.
+This will be accomplished by providing various educational materials, digitally creative files to partnered organizations, presentations, and outreach events.

 Project Name: Florida Teen Traffic Safety